 Here is the challenge.
-Will the future leaders of American business be the champions of democratic living, or will they, as with many of their be predecessors, the immovable objects facing the irresistible force; will young businessmen of today be the champions of a progressive democracy which includes an opportunity for every man; will they be the advocates of international cooperation and express a willingness to assume the responsibility for political and economic leadership?
+Will the future leaders of American bedieness be the champions of democratic living, or will they, as with many of there predecessors, be the immovable objects facing the irresistible force; will young businessmen of today be the champions of a progressive democracy which includes an opportunity for every man; will they be the advocates of international cooperation and express a willingness to assume the responsibility for political and economic leadership?